Technique #9: Positioning in Copywriting

 Positioning in Copywriting: Example #2 (Superiority)

 The answer to this question boils down to four factors (listed from most important to least):

 If your message nails all four of these points, you’ve effectively answered your reader’s question about whether your product works.

 In the following example, our reader is a business owner whose tax records and payroll are a mess because he simply hates dealing with such things.
 He has Libertarian-leaning political beliefs and resents the IRS’s constant demands on his time and money.
 He believes that a good CPA should share his values and help him keep more of what he earns.
 He finds a CPA whose website copy reads like this:

 Are You tired of being “legally robbed” by the iRS?

 Like you, I’m an old-school unapologetic American entrepreneur.
-I believe small business entrepreneurs are the heart of the American economy.
-That’s why I hate seeing them forced to hand boatloads of their hard-earned money to an irresponsible and incompetent government.
+I believe small businesses are the true heart of the American economy.
+That’s why I hate seeing you forced to hand boatloads of your hard-earned money to an irresponsible and incompetent government.

-When you hire me, I guarantee to maximize your deductions.
+When you hire me, I guarantee to maximize your deductions quickly, and without distracting you from running your business.
 Just like I did for these business owners:

 — SECTION HERE WITH CLIENT TESTIMONIALS —

 join My Alliance of Happy Customers